nRFCloud/ts-json-schema-transformer/README.md

 - double: double according to the openApi 3.0.0 specification
 - password: password string according to the openApi 3.0.0 specification
 - binary: binary string according to the openApi 3.0.0 specification
-- iso_date_time: date-time according to ISO 8601
+- iso-date-time: date-time according to ISO 8601
-- iso_time: time according to ISO 8601
+- iso-time: time according to ISO 8601

 #### @pattern